w9858/sv-rtssf/README.md

 ### Not implemented features

-- Support iOS devices (I don't have any Apple devices)
+- Support iOS devices (I don't have any Apple devices...)
 - Crafting weapons, items (recipe isn't available)
-- Spy expedition
+- Spy expedition (any action will be ignored)
 - Shop & Exchange
-- Achievement & Present
+- Achievement & Receive Present (Blank)
-- Stamina, Item will not consume
+- Stamina, and Item will not consume
-- AES-256-CBC Encryption-Decryption networking (by original app)
+- AES-256-CBC Encryption-Decryption api body (by original app)
   + sv-rtssf only works on modified app